-You need to take the proposed features, rank each of them using a Reach, Impact, Confidence and Effort criteria, and use the scores to decide which features will be cut.
+You need to take the proposed features, rank each of them using Reach, Impact, Confidence, and Effort criteria, and use the scores to decide which features will be cut.
 The formula looks like:

 The bigger the rate is, the higher the priority.

 By applying some of these prioritization methodologies, companies learn that setting and changing priorities is an essential fact of organizational life.
 If implemented effectively, prioritization frameworks fundamentally change companies, but only if top management deals with tough choices.

 A good idea is to bring and apply them all together.
 Be sure, if your backlog items are turning into a line, then you’ve got a green light to prioritize.

 Prioritization is not a complex science, it’s just your helper to get things done.
 With some experience, you will find out the best product prioritization technique or combination of methods that work best for your product and team.